 Braided rugs are among some of the most accessible types of rug that you can add to your home.
 They can be found in many places, from home décor and online stores to specialty rug shops.
 Though they are sold everywhere, braided rugs add a unique look to any floor.
 They come in all shapes and sizes, and they can be also be made of wool or old fabric.
 The simple designs used in braided rugs are far different from those used in oriental or Persian rugs, but they do capture the aesthetic vision of any homeowner.
-Pettyjohns offers braided rug cleaning in Raleigh, Wake Forest, Chapel Hill and the surround areas.
+Pettyjohns offers braided rug cleaning in Raleigh, Wake Forest, Chapel Hill and the surrounding areas.

-The use of braided rugs can be traced as far back as the early Colonial America.
+The use of braided rugs can be traced as far back as early Colonial America.
 Settlers would use old scraps of clothing and other excess materials to create a rug that would keep their floors warm.
 Though today’s braided rugs are commercially made, some brands are still manufactured the old-fashioned way.
 Because of its historic appeal and delicate materials, braided rug cleaning must be handled with care.

 Braided rug cleaning is not like cleaning every other carpet.
 A lot of homeowners make simple cleaning mistakes, costing them the shape and appearance of their braided rug.
 There are times when the rug’s braids would loosen, and the natural colors would mix or become faded.
 If you are having problems maintaining the cleanliness of your braided rug, it is best that you contact Pettyjohn’s.